Articles

 Maintenance and Monitoring

-(1) Define and Enforce Roles, Authorization, and Access: When implementing a successful Salesforce CICD strategy, it is essential to establish clear roles and responsibilities within the DevOps team.
+(1) Define and Enforce Roles, Authorization, and Access: When implementing a successful Salesforce CICD strategy, it is essential to establish clear roles and responsibilities within the team.
 Each team member should only be given enough access to perform their specific job functions without compromising the security of the organization's Salesforce environment.

 Regarding access control, the principle of least privilege should be applied.
 This means that each team member should only have access to the resources and information they need to do their job effectively.
 For example, developers should only have write access in their personal developer environments.
 This will enforce that all changes start at the development level and are applied to every environment in the pipeline before reaching production.

 (2) Create a rollback strategy and (if possible) automated back promotions: A rollback strategy is a backup plan that enables the rapid reversal of changes made to sandboxes should an error occur while promoting new features.
-Automated back promotions allow developers to roll back changes from production to sandbox environments automatically.
+Automation of back promotions allow developers to roll back changes from production to sandbox environments automatically.

-This automated process ensures that the sandbox remains in sync with the production environment and reduces the risk of discrepancies between the two environments.
-Implementing a rollback strategy and automated back-promotion processes will minimize downtime in the event of production errors and make it easier to revert changes, reducing the number of headaches and potential errors that could arise due to user errors.
+This process ensures that the sandbox remains in sync with the production environment and reduces the risk of discrepancies between the two environments.
+Implementing a rollback strategy and back-promotion processes will minimize downtime in the event of production errors and make it easier to revert changes, reducing the number of headaches and potential errors that could arise due to user errors.

 Before a refresh, it is a good practice to leverage version control by taking a snapshot of environments so that all work is saved in case there are in-flight changes that were never committed.
 Scheduling sandbox refreshes and effectively communicating these plans to the rest of the team ensures that any in-flight changes are migrated or backed up before a refresh.